tan-yong-sheng/scraping_quickstart/README.md

 And much more

 ## Learning Resources
-For a more in-depth understanding of web scraping techniques, refer to the accompanying blog: [Insert Blog URL].
+For a more in-depth understanding of web scraping techniques, refer to the accompanying blog: [https://tanyongsheng.net/blog/web-scraping-tutorial-with-python-2024-using-python-requests-beautifulsoup-selenium-anti-captcha-and-proxy/](https://tanyongsheng.net/blog/web-scraping-tutorial-with-python-2024-using-python-requests-beautifulsoup-selenium-anti-captcha-and-proxy/).
 This blog provides detailed explanations, code samples, and additional resources to complement the Jupyter Notebooks.

 ## Contributing
 Contributions to this repository are welcome!
 If you have any suggestions, improvements, or additional examples, please feel free to open a pull request or submit an issue.